leppekja/snap-dashboard/src/index.md

 This is partially due to [changes in how the Thrifty Food Plan is calculated during the Biden administration](https://www.usda.gov/media/press-releases/2021/08/16/usda-modernizes-thrifty-food-plan-updates-snap-benefits) to better reflect increases in the cost of food and modern diet recommendations.

 Note that the cost of SNAP benefits are funded by the federal government, but administration costs are split with each state.
-Each state also has descretion to adjust eligibity past minimum guidelines that the federal goverment sets.
+Each state also has discretion to adjust eligibity past minimum guidelines that the federal goverment sets.

 ---